NaiboWang/NUS_literature_quick_access/Readme.md

 # NUS Literature Quick Access
 For National University of Singapore's students and staffs, just with one single click you can open any paper without the need to manually login, input password, click $Login$ and $Accept$ button or click many many times of web links.
+Works for all NUS Staffs and Students.

 # Acknowledgement